hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectRecords.md

 <div class="alert alert-block alert-info">
-<b>To use it we only have to import numpy and pandas and activate a flag.
-Pandas API is still in the development phase, so it does not have all the functions of Pandas yet.
+<b>To use it we only have to import Numpy and Pandas and activate a flag.
+The Pandas API is still in the development phase, so it does not have all the functions of Pandas implemented yet.
 More information in <a href="https://code.kx.com/pykx/1.6/user-guide/advanced/Pandas_API.html"> Pandas API </a> .
 </div>

 * **Use [qSQL querys](https://code.kx.com/pykx/1.6/api/query.html)**

-> *"SQL queries are very powerful and concise at the same time.
+> *"qSQL queries are very powerful and concise at the same time.
 PyKX allows you to query PyKX objects as well as API functions...*

 ```python